SchmidtDSE/montreal-protocol/doc/qubectalk.md

 One may also recharge a number of units by changing `%` to `units`.

 ### Emissions
-GHG equivalencies can be made through the `consume` command like so:
+GHG equivalencies can be made through the `equals` command like so:

 ```
-consume 1430 tCO2e / mt
+equals 1430 tCO2e / mt
 ```

 Note that `tCO2e` refers to $CO_{2}$ equivalent in metric tonnes.